RichardSun026/Lead/docs/lead-workflow.md

 Users who do not book immediately—or anyone replying to WhatsApp messages—interact through the Messenger service.

-1. Incoming messages are received from Twilio and passed to `MessengerService.sendSms` after generating a reply with OpenAI.
+1. Incoming messages are received from the WhatsApp Cloud API at `/webhook/whatsapp` and passed to `MessengerService.sendSms` after generating a reply with OpenAI.
 2. Conversations are stored in Redis for context.
 Each outbound or failed message inserts a row in `message_logs`.
 3. The Scheduler cron processes rows in `scheduled_messages` whose `scheduled_time` is due, sending SMS and marking the row as `sent` or `failed`.

 Common problems include:
-- Expired Twilio credentials causing send failures.
+- Invalid Meta credentials causing send failures.
 - The scheduler not running if `SCHEDULER_INTERVAL_MS` is misconfigured.

 ## 4. Database Tables Involved